-November 13, 2002
+December 9, 2002

-Peregrine's Anionic Phospholipid Based Vascular Targeting Agent Technology Published in Cancer Research
+Peregrine's Phosphatidylserine-Based Vascular Targeting Agent Technology Published In International Journal of Radiation - Oncology - Biology - Physics

-TUSTIN, Calif., Nov.
-13 /PRNewswire-FirstCall/ -- Peregrine Pharmaceuticals (Nasdaq: PPHM) announced today that researchers at the University of Texas Southwestern Medical Center at Dallas (UT Southwestern) have further characterized and defined anionic phospholipids as potential markers for tumor blood vessels.
-Researchers at UT Southwestern, through a Peregrine sponsored research collaboration, have developed monoclonal antibodies that target anionic phospholipids to be used as potential Vascular Targeting Agents (VTA).
-Antibodies which selectively target anionic phospholipids have been exclusively licensed to Peregrine from the University of Texas System.
+TUSTIN, Calif., Dec.
+9 /PRNewswire-FirstCall/ -- Peregrine Pharmaceuticals (Nasdaq: PPHM) announced today that researchers at the University of Texas Southwestern Medical Center at Dallas (UT Southwestern) have further characterized and defined the anionic phospholipid phosphatidylserine (PS) as a potential marker for tumor blood vessels to be used for cancer imaging and therapy.
+Researchers at UT Southwestern, through a Peregrine sponsored research collaboration, have developed monoclonal antibodies that target phosphatidylserine to be used as potential Vascular Targeting Agents (VTA).
+Antibodies which selectively target phosphatidylserine for targeting cancer have been exclusively licensed to Peregrine from the University of Texas System.